Supplemental Instruction (SI) is a free peer-led program that can help you succeed in historically difficult courses.

 You may apply to be an SI Leader if you:

-- Completed a targeted course with a B or better
+- Completed a targeted course with a B or better,

-- Earned a minimum 3.0 cumulative GPA
+- Earned a minimum 3.0 cumulative GPA, and

 Apply by completing an employment application at TCC Job Opportunities.
 Search using the keywords "supplemental instruction."

-Contact your campus's SI coordinator.
+Contact your campus's SI managing associate.